Mission and Purpose

 These experiences would also be available to anyone wishing to partake in them on an a la carte basis.

-Small to medium-sized homes, located centrally in the neighborhood would be desired.
+Facilities would consist of small to medium-sized homes located centrally in the neighborhood.
+These could be homes that have been listed for sale, or already owned by people who are interested in converting their home and becoming staff for the Center.
 Some would optimally be single level.
 All facilities would have ample parking.
 Each home would be equipped with:

 • Teaching kitchen